-When he boarded the plane to fly to Colorado, Matt Pusti was thinking about something striking that true-crime podcaster Payne Lindsey said to him about his destination.
+When he boarded the plane to fly out to Colorado, Matt Pusti was thinking about something striking that true-crime podcaster Payne Lindsey said to him about his destination.
 Pusti — AKA Makeup and Vanity Set and one-half of You Drive — was heading to Denver and then to Crestone, the small, enigmatic mountain town at the center of a mysterious disappearance and thus the topic of Season 2 of Up and Vanished.
 Pusti was scoring Lindsey’s show, one of severals pairings for them.

 “What he essentially said was, ‘Crestone is Twin Peaks-meets-The Shining,’” Pusti told Vehlinggo in a Skype interview in December.
 A comparison like that is loaded with intrigue: Twin Peaks was a modestly-sized town with an immodestly-sized underbelly of peril, and we all know what happens amid the natural mountainous beauty in Stanley Kubrick’s film (and, of course, Stephen King’s book).